koide3/automatic_tuning/README.md

 # automatic_tuning

 This repository provides a hyper parameter tuning framework for LiDAR odometry algorithm.
-It automatically repeats trial and error loop while sampling different parameter set using SMBO powered by *optune*.
-The evaluation environment is capsuled as a docker environment that enables us to run multiple evaluation trials in parallel and save the optimization time.
+It automatically repeats trial and error loop while sampling different parameter set using SMBO powered by *[Optuna](https://github.com/optuna/optuna)*.
+The evaluation environment is capsuled as a docker environment that enables us to run multiple evaluation trials in parallel to accelerate the optimization process.

 # Example usage

-## Build LeGO-LOAM docker image
+## 1. Build LeGO-LOAM docker image

 ```bash
 cd automatic_tuning/scripts
 ./build_docker.sh
 ```

-## LeGO-LOAM docker image test (can be skipped)
+## 2. LeGO-LOAM docker image test (this step can be skipped)
 ```bash
 cd automatic_tuning/scripts
 ./run_docker.sh